NickBres/osIPC/README.md

 Only file transfer will be in the given way.
 All other communications between server and client will be in chat using tcp.
 First 6 options will generate 100mb file automatically in the project folder.
-2 last options will need path to an existing file in <param>, if you will not write a filename it will be generated as in other methods.
+2 last options will need path to an existing file in <param>, if you will write "default" instead, it will be generated as in other methods.
 All generated files will be deleted after the test.

 > When sending file via udp or uds dgram time shown will not show the real time it took to transfer the file it because it waiting 2 seconds timeout to finish the file transfer from the server side.
 So real time will be approximately (given - 2000).